 Another particularly interesting aspect for the EC regarding these issues is represented by the research on science and governance it commissioned in June to a group of experts in STS, led by Bryan Wynne (see Wynne et al. 2007).
-As Mariachiara Tallacchini, member of the nominated Expert Group claims, "the mandate of the Director general for Research of the EC was to analyse the rising sense of unease that pervades the interactions between science and society and to explore ways to develop constructive relationships between techno-scientific expertise and the fears of the public in order to establish the most effective governance in Europe" (Tallacchini 2008b).
-Besides providing a clarifying and at the same time provocative reading, this report is important because for the first time in a European setting, the conceptions of STS scholars are set out in a systematic way:
+Besides providing a clarifying and at the same time provocative reading, this report is important because for the first time in a European setting, the conceptions of STS scholars are set out in a systematic way (see Tallacchini 2008b).